HDembinski/HDembinski.github.io/exceptions.md

 Example: Let us say some code requires some user-defined number to be greater than 10.
 The user-facing layer should check whether the number is greater than 10 and otherwise throw an exception.
 The deeper implementation layers should `assert` on the same condition.
 This is not redundant, since the `assert` documents what the implementation layer expects.
 If the program is not altered, the `assert` will never be violated, but it is there in case someone refactors the code and forgets to protect the implementation layer from invalid external input.

 <a class="anchor" id="1">Note 1: The `assert` macro from `<cassert>` expands to nothing [when `-DNDEBUG` is set](https://en.cppreference.com/w/c/error/assert), which is usually set in a release build (for example, this is the `cmake` default).</a>

+## Destructors, move constructors, and move assignment should not throw

+If the implementation allows it at all, destructors, move constructors, and move-assignment operators should not throw exceptions.
+If they are not declared `noexcept` (more details on `noexcept` are given below), [the compiler will try to figure this out](https://en.cppreference.com/w/cpp/language/noexcept).

+Throwing destructors are dangerous, because destructors are called during the stack-unwinding when another exception was thrown.
+If the exception is allowed to leave the destructor in this situation, the program will terminate immediately[<sup>2</sup>](#2).

+Containers like `std::vector` need their elements to have non-throwing move constructors and move-assignment to make efficient use of them.
+Containers typically want to guarantee that they are in a valid state at all times.
+For example, `std::vector::push_back` grants the *strong exception guarantee*: if an exception is thrown while the method runs, the vector is guaranteed to remain in its original state.
+This guarantee cannot be given if moves can throw.
+For moves to be efficient, the original value in the container has to be destroyed before the new value is moved into its memory block.
+If the move operation throws, the original value cannot be restored.
+Since correctness is more important than performance, `std::vector::push_back` [tries to copy values instead of moving them when moves can throw](https://en.cppreference.com/w/cpp/container/vector/push_back).

+The existance of throwing moves caused considerable head ache for developers of type-safe union types, like [`std::variant`](https://en.cppreference.com/w/cpp/utility/variant) and [`boost::variant2`](https://www.boost.org/doc/libs/1_72_0/libs/variant2/doc/html/variant2.html).
+While `std::variant` [gives up on the strong exception guarantee](https://en.cppreference.com/w/cpp/utility/variant/valueless_by_exception) in this case, [`boost::variant2` adheres to it](https://www.boost.org/doc/libs/1_72_0/libs/variant2/doc/html/variant2.html#design_strong_exception_safety), at the cost of being doubled in size if any type in the variant set has throwing moves.

+<a class="anchor" id="2">Note 2: [It is possible to detect the exception in flight](https://stackoverflow.com/questions/1187692/how-to-detect-when-an-exception-is-in-flight) and react, but that is a really unappealing solution.</a>

 ## Throwing, catching, and re-throw exceptions in different software layers is good